jqthai/modeling_leagueoflegends/README.md

 #### Permutation Test Conclusion

 After conducting the permutation test, I came up with a p-value of 0.0.
 This means that none of my simulated differences in accuracy were as low or lower than my observed statistic.

+A visualization of the permutation test can be seen below:

+<iframe src="assets/modeling_league.html" width=800 height=600 frameBorder=0></iframe>

+According to the visualization above, our observed difference in accuracy was a lot lower than the rest of our simulated statistics, being almost 0.2 (20%) lower for even the closest simulated difference in accuracy.

+Since our p-value of 0.0 is less than alpha = 0.05, we reject the null hypothesis that our model is fair and that our model's accuracy for games that are long and games that are not long are roughly the same.
+Our permutation test supports that the accuracy for long games is significantly less than the accuracy for regular or non-long length games.